Is it legal if my employer harasses me or tells co-workers about my situation?

-No. Your employer cannot fire you, harass you, or punish you in any way just because you ask for and/or take this time off to deal with domestic/sexual violence issues or because you are a victim.*
+No. Your employer cannot fire you, harass you, put you at a lower-ranked position, or punish you in any way, for asking for this time off or for taking this time off.1

-Also, the law requires your employer to keep your domestic violence or sexual violence situation private (confidential).
-For example, your employer cannot tell your co-workers, your clients, or other employers that you took time off to deal with domestic violence or sexual assault.
-Your employer also cannot disclose (talk about or write about) the reason for your time off.
-They must also keep private any documents that you give them that relate to your domestic violence or sexual assault situation.**
+Also, the law requires your employer to keep your domestic violence situation confidential.2 For example, your employer cannot tell your co-workers, your clients, or other employers that you took time off to deal with domestic violence.
+Your employer also cannot disclose (cannot talk about or write about) the reason for your time off.
+S/he must also keep private any documents that you give him/her that relate to your domestic violence situation.

 1 Fla.
 Stat. § 741.313(5)(b)

 After taking time off from work under this law, I was one of many people laid off by my employer.
 Is this legal?